 All businesses, regardless of size, can claim an annual investment allowance of 100% on the first GBP 200,000 tranche per annum of capital expenditure incurred on most qualifying expenditure.
 This is restricted to a single allowance for groups of companies or associated businesses.
 Measures are proposed to increase the annual investment allowance to GBP 1 million for a two year period from 1 January 2019.

 Research and development (R&D) incentives

-Large companies are granted an 'above the line' tax credit of 10% of their qualifying expenditure.
+Large companies are granted an R&D 'above the line' tax credit of 12% (increased from 11% from 1 January 2018) of their qualifying expenditure.

 Where the taxable profits can be attributed to the exploitation of patents, a lower effective rate of corporation tax applies.
-For 2017/18, the rate is 10%.
+For 2018/19, the rate is 10%.
 Profits can include a significant part of the trading profit from the sales of a product that includes a patent, not just income from patent royalties.
 This scheme closed to new entrants from June 2016 (but will continue until 2021 for existing taxpayers), when a new arrangement was introduced.
-The new scheme retains several of the features of the earlier scheme, but will focus more on UK-based activities and meet revised OECD principles.
+The new scheme retains several of the features of the earlier scheme, but focuses more on UK-based activities and meets revised OECD principles.

 A deduction equal to 150% of the qualifying expenditure on the remediation of contaminated or derelict land is given in the year incurred, which can be surrendered for a cash payment (at a rate of GBP 24 for each GBP 100 of qualifying land remediation spend) by companies that are trading at a loss.

-There are special tax reliefs available for certain expenditure on UK film production, high-end television, animation, video games, and proposals for additional deductions and tax credits for certain theatre and other creative sector activities.
+There are special tax reliefs available for certain expenditure on UK film production, high-end television, animation, video games, theatres, orchestras, and museum and gallery exhibitions.

 There are no tax holidays and no foreign investment incentives in the United Kingdom.